KziolkowskiWx/UAMaps/README.md

 ## Output

 By default, this script will output upper air maps as PNG files.
 Using the option `--compress_output` will enable more aggressive PNG optimization, including compression and indexing, reducing the file size by approximately 60%.
 This comes at the cost of an increased run time.

+## Additional Options

+* The flag `--cwd` will tell the application to use the current working directory rather than a hard-coded path.